-Warren B. Kanders, 63, our Executive Chairman, has served as one of our directors since June 2002 and as Executive Chairman of our Board of Directors since December 2002.
+Warren B. Kanders, 64, our Executive Chairman, has served as one of our directors since June 2002 and as Executive Chairman of our Board of Directors since December 2002.
 Since 1990, Mr. Kanders has served as the President of Kanders & Company, Inc., a private investment firm principally owned and controlled by Mr. Kanders, which makes investments in and provides consulting services to public and private entities.
-From January 1996 until its sale to BAE Systems plc ("BAE Systems") on July 31, 2007, Mr. Kanders served as the Chairman of the Board of Directors, and from April 2003 as the Chief Executive Officer, of Armor Holdings, Inc. ("Armor Holdings"), formerly a New York Stock Exchange-listed company and a manufacturer and supplier of military vehicles, amored vehicles, and safety and survivability products and systems to the aerospace and defense, public safety, homeland security, and commercial markets.
+Since April 2012, Mr. Kanders has served as the Chief Executive Officer and a member of the Board of Directors of Cadre Holdings, Inc., a company listed on the New York Stock Exchange since the closing of its initial public offering in November 2021, and a manufacturer and distributer of safety and survivability equipment for first responders.
+From January 1996 until its sale to BAE Systems plc ("BAE Systems") on July 31, 2007, Mr. Kanders served as the Chairman of the Board of Directors, and from April 2003 as the Chief Executive Officer, of Armor Holdings, Inc. ("Armor Holdings"), formerly a New York Stock Exchange-listed company and a manufacturer and supplier of military vehicles, armored vehicles, and safety and survivability products and systems to the aerospace and defense, public safety, homeland security, and commercial markets.
 Mr. Kanders received an A.B. degree in Economics from Brown University.
 Based upon Mr. Kanders' role as Executive Chairman of the Company, service as a chairman and a director of a wide range of other public companies, financial background and education, as well as his extensive investment, capital raising, acquisition and operating expertise, the Company believes that Mr. Kanders has the requisite set of skills to serve as a Board member of the Company.

-Donald L. House, 79, has served as one of our directors since January 1993.
+Donald L. House, 80, has served as one of our directors since January 1993.
 Mr. House served as Chairman of our Board of Directors from January 1994 until December 1997 and as our President from January 1993 until December 1993.
 Mr. House is currently a private investor, and in the past, he has served on a number of Boards of Directors of public and private companies, including a position as a member of the Board of Directors of Carreker Corporation from May 1998 until March 2007, and as Chairman of Version One, Inc. from January 2003 until August 2017.
 Mr. House graduated with B.S. and M.S. degrees from the Georgia Institute of Technology.
 Based upon Mr. House's role as the Chairman of the Compensation Committee of the Company's Board of Directors, prior experience as a chairman and an executive officer of companies in a variety of industries, financial expertise and extensive experience serving as a member of the boards of directors and committees of other public companies, the Company believes that Mr. House has the requisite set of skills to serve as a Board or Board committee member of the Company.